EB5 Affiliate Network State of Michigan Regional Center

 To learn more about how USCIS reviews TEA designations and why is it important to obtain a TEA designation for an EB-5 project, please visit our main page on Targeted Employment Area (TEA) Designation.

-Once you determine if your Michigan EB-5 regional center project is located in a TEA, you can request a formal TEA designation letter from the appropriate Michigan state agency.
-To view a list of all state agencies that issue EB-5 TEA letters, please visit EB-5 TEA State Agencies.
+Once you determine if your Michigan EB-5 regional center project is located in a TEA, you must request a formal TEA designation letter from USCIS.

 If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in Michigan, please contact us directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org.